ansible/community-docs/contributor_path.rst

 Continue to contribute
 ======================

-As was said, when you contribute regularly, your proficiency and judgement in the related area are increasing fast and, along with this, the importance of your presence in the project.
+When you contribute regularly, your proficiency and judgment in the related area will improve quickly and, along with this, the importance of your presence in the project.

 Communicate
 ===========